basilalex/create-fullstack-app/README.md

 To make a query you need to import `Query` component which expects at least two props:
 - a GraphQL query string passed to the `query` prop
-- render prop function that returns a React element
+- render prop function that returns a React component

 ```jsx
 import { Query } from 'react-apollo';